lemocla/Codzilla/README.md

       - ### **Backend**

          Image Url are checked using Urrlib library.
-The function will check first is the string submitted is an url, before Urllib request to open the file.
+The function will check first if the string submitted is an url, before Urllib request to open the file.
 Any errors will be caught at this point and will return a False check value.
 If Urllib can open the url, it will check the headers for the url and if the content main type is an image.

-         If the check value is false the form will be returned with a flash message informing the user that url is invalid.
+         If the check value is false then the form will be returned with a flash message informing the user that url is invalid.

   - ## **Validating location on add and edit events**

        The location field for events will only be displayed and required if the event type is "in person".

-       The developer implemented an autofill feature on the location field for events, where a user can select from an adress generated by Google Places.
+       The developer implemented an autofill feature on the location field for events, where a user can select from an address generated by Google Places.

        If the user does not select an address from the dropdown menu, an error message will display below the field prompting the user to select a valid address.